 Jerasaun Foun is an initiative of the Timor-Leste Government designed to help children to have the best possible start to life.

 The new social protection program aims to improve national nutrition, health, education and poverty outcomes through the delivery of a monthly cash payment to pregnant women and parents of children 0- 6 years old.

 In a first for Timor-Leste, the program offers an additional allowance to families of children with disabilities to support their specialised needs.

-Registrations for the program have begun in the three municipalities with the highest combined rates of poverty and childhood malnutrition; Ainaro, Bobonaro and Oecusse.
-The program will be gradually expanded nationally.
+Registrations for the program began in June 2022 in the three municipalities with the highest combined rates of poverty and childhood malnutrition; Ainaro, Bobonaro and Oecusse.

 Catalpa developed the digital platform supporting Jerasaun Foun off the back of a successful COVID-related cash payments program.
 Both programs were designed in close partnership with the Ministry of Social Solidarity and Inclusion, marking the beginning of a transition from the pre-existing manual paper system.